The-CEAS-Library/Data_Science/README.md

 A workshop on the data manipulation, visualization and an introduction to machine learning

 #### **Outline** <br>
-* Variables and Data Types
+* Data Manipulation with pandas
-* Control Flow
-  * Conditional Statements
-  * Loops
-* Functions
-* Arrays with numpy
+* Visualization
-* Plotting with matplotlib
+  * matplotlib
+  * seaborn
+* Introduction to Machine Learning

 **Note**: Please click **'launch binder'** button below to launch the Binder.
 A Binder is an interactive environment that allows you to run code in the web browser without any need for installations. <br>